awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-prepare.md

 ## Amazon EC2 Instances<a name="registered-instances-register-prepare-ec2"></a>

 An Amazon EC2 instance must satisfy the following criteria:
 + The AMI must be based on one of the supported Linux operating systems\.
-For a current list, see [AWS OpsWorks Stacks Operating Systems](workinginstances-os.md)\.
+For a current list, see [AWS OpsWorks Stacks operating systems](workinginstances-os.md)\.

   For more information, see [Using Custom AMIs](workinginstances-custom-ami.md)\.